RockefellerArchiveCenter/reading-room-manual/index.md

 ### Assisting Researchers
 During a desk shift, researchers may ask you a variety of questions.
 Some will be reference questions and others may be how-to questions that are answered elsewhere in this manual.
 For reference questions for which you don’t know how to find the answer, ask a member of a reference team using the organizational chart as a guide (`S:\Inter-Office\Reference\Reading Room Information`).

-### Captain's Log
-The Captain’s Log is available at [http://captainslog.rockarch.org](http://captainslog.rockarch.org).
-Its primary function is to note recurring concerns or special arrangements or circumstances.
-All notes should state the issue and not express any opinions or make personal observations about the researchers.
-The Captain’s Log should only be used to relay facts necessary for the efficient operation of the Reading Rooms and for the security of the archival materials.

-Please review the Captain’s Log at the beginning of every desk shift.
-If you notice that a researcher has been reminded multiple times about an issue that continues to be a recurring problem, please notify the Head of Reference or the Director of Archives.
-If neither can be reached, reach out to an Assistant Director.

 ### Signing a Researcher Out of the Reading Room
 When researchers are ready to leave for the day, confirm whether they are returning and when, and ask which materials they have finished using.
 They should also give you their Out cards.
 Complete the cart note with the relevant information of what can be returned and what is on hold.